magento/devdocs/guides/v2.0/javascript-dev-guide/javascript/js_init.md

 ##### How `data-mage-init` is processed {#init_process}

-On DOM ready, the `data-mage-init` attribute is parsed to extract components' names and configuration to be applied to the element.
+On DOM ready, the `data-mage-init` attribute is parsed to extract component names and configuration to be applied to the element.
 Depending on the type of the inserted JS component, processing is performed as follows:
 <ul>